Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 Installing on macOS (latest)
 ---------------------------------------
 The procedure is given for MAC OS 13.0.1  and clang 14.0.0 (clang-1400.0.29.202).
-With assumpation that you have installed Command Line Tools and python3.
+With the assumption that you have installed Command Line Tools and python3.

 Installing dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^